Healthy Snacks and Nutrition 101

 Part of the keys to maintaining weight loss is building healthy snacks into your diet and meal plan.
 Practically, though, you also need to build healthy snacks that you will actually eat!
 I love zucchini and I’ll eat it in salads or cooked as a veggie or in stir fry, but I’m not going to sit down and just eat raw zucchini by itself.
 Sorry!
-Some people will, there are just other healthy snacks I prefer to eat.
+Some people will, there are just other healthy snacks I prefer to eat along my healthy treats.

 Homemade veggie trays with hummus are great ways to get plenty of healthy, nutritious foods into your diet.

 Watermelon, blackberries, blueberries, strawberries and cantaloupe are all great options for snacks.
 Here I have grapes, strawberries, oranges, and blackberries.
 Keeping a bowl of assorted fruit in your refrigerator – or small bowls with individual fruits in each – are excellent options to stay on track with healthy eating.
 But you must prepare stuff ahead of time so it is ready when you are starving!

 Perhaps we need a quick lesson first in what should be considered healthy and what you should stay away from.